Meyer Lemon Tree

 Add your review here

-• Grows anywhere in US as a patio tree
+• Grows anywhere in the USA as a patio tree

 • The tastiest lemon

-• Get fruit first year with larger variety
+• Get fruit the first year with larger variety

 Meyer Lemon Trees are grown all across the US and Canada.
 Because this tree grows well in a garden pot with drainage, it is easy to bring inside when temperatures drop.
 Once established, it will withstand brief freezing cold snaps down to 22F.
-But bring it inside well before this.
-They prefer temperatures above 50F.
-Simply place the tree by a sunny window or a grow light.
-Treat it like any other house plant.
+But bring it inside well before this - it prefers temperatures above 50F.
+Simply place the tree by a sunny window or a grow light, then treat it like any other house plant.
 When the weather warms up, bring it outside again.
-Meyer Lemon Trees will also grow in the ground year round in zones 8 through 10, but grows anywhere as a potted plant.
+Meyer Lemon Trees will also grow in the ground year-round in Growing Zones 8-10, but grows anywhere as a potted plant.

-Is it easy to grow Meyer Lemon organically?
+Is it Easy to Grow the Meyer Lemon Tree Organically?

-Our Meyer Lemon Trees are grafted rather than seed grown, so you will normally pick fruit the first season.
-A 5 foot tree, established in its pot, can produce up to 50 lemons each season with proper care.
+Our Meyer Lemon Trees are grafted, rather than seed-grown, so you will normally pick fruit the first season.
+A 5-foot tree, established in its pot, can produce up to 50 lemons each season with proper care.
 Move it into a larger pot and you will get more lemons.
 A larger tree can produce 100 lemons or more.
 While it fruits abundantly in winter, the tree tends to have lemons most months of the year.
-Your lemons can stay on the tree for months.
-So you pick them off as you need them.
-Its fun to see this beautiful houseplant lit up with bright yellow lemons.
+Your lemons can stay on the tree for months, so you just pick them off as you need them!
+It’s fun to see this beautiful houseplant lit up with bright yellow lemons.

-Meyer Lemon Trees are self-pollinating, meaning they do not require the presence of other lemons to produce fruit.
+Meyer Lemon Trees are self-pollinating, meaning they do not require the presence of other lemon trees to produce fruit.
 Your Meyer Lemon Tree will grow the most fruit from spring through late fall.
-Like most citrus, the ripest fruit will be found in late fall and early winter.
+Like most citrus trees, the ripest fruit will be found in late fall and early winter.
 Meyer Lemons are ready to be picked when they are completely yellow/orange.
 They will not over-ripen on the tree, so they can be left until needed.
-Picked Meyer lemons store well at room temperature for up to two weeks.
+Picked Meyer Lemons can be stored at room temperature for up to two weeks.
 They can be kept even longer if stored in plastic bags in the refrigerator.